fda0/P.Net3D/README.md

 # Educational resources
-Things I found useful while working on this.
+Things I found useful while working on this project.

 ## Collision
 The game uses the SAT algorithm for collision detection.